Dilophosaurus: Motion

 Welles envisioned Dilophosaurus as an active, clearly bipedal animal, similar to an enlarged ostrich.
 He found the forelimbs to have been powerful weapons, strong and flexible, and not used for locomotion.
 He noted that the hands were capable of grasping and slashing, of meeting each other, and reaching two-thirds up the neck.
 He proposed that in a sitting posture, the animal would rest on the large "foot" of its ischium, as well as its tail and feet.
 In 1990, paleontologists Stephen and Sylvia Czerkas suggested that the weak pelvis of Dilophosaurus could have been an adaptation for an aquatic lifestyle, where the water would help support its weight, and that it could have been an efficient swimmer.
 They found it doubtful that it would have been restricted to a watery environment, though, due to the strength and proportions of its hind limbs, which would have made it fleet-footed and agile during bipedal locomotion.
-Paul depicted Dilophosaurus bouncing on its tail while lashing out at an enemy, similar to a kangaroo.
+In 1998, paleontologist Per Christiansen estimated the top speed of Dilophosaurus to have been 43–69 km per hour.
+Paul depicted Dilophosaurus in 2000 bouncing on its tail while lashing out at an enemy, similar to a kangaroo.

 In 2005, paleontologists Phil Senter and James H. Robins examined the range of motion in the forelimbs of Dilophosaurus and other theropods.
 They found that Dilophosaurus would have been able to draw its humerus backward until it was almost parallel with the scapula, but could not move it forwards to a more than vertical orientation.
 The elbow could approach full extension and flexion at a right angle, but not achieve it completely.
 The fingers do not appear to have been voluntarily hyperextensible (able to extend backwards, beyond their normal range), but they may have been passively hyperextensible, to resist dislocation during violent movements by captured prey.
 A 2015 article by Senter and Robins gave recommendations for how to reconstruct the fore limb posture in bipedal dinosaurs, based on examination of various taxa, including Dilophosaurus.
 The scapulae were held very horizontally, the resting orientation of the elbow would have been close to a right angle, and the orientation of the hand would not have deviated much from that of the lower arm.